httptoolkit/httptoolkit-website/src/posts/http-search-method.md

 ## What's next?

-Personally, I think SEARCH would be valuable in itself already, despite these caveats, and there are good options available here to quickly improve the standard further.
+Personally, I think QUERY would be valuable in itself already, despite these caveats, and there are good options available here to quickly improve the standard further.

 If you'd like to dig into the details further, the current specification is available [from the IETF website](https://datatracker.ietf.org/doc/draft-ietf-httpbis-safe-method-w-body/?include_text=1), and you can get involved by [joining the IETF HTTP Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) or opening issues/PRs directly via the [http-extensions GitHub repo](https://github.com/httpwg/http-extensions/) (an umbrella repo for this spec plus a few other prospective HTTP additions).
 Share your thoughts and help shape the HTTP of the future!